Dor69/zpizdili2/README.md

-# Telegram Media Downloader Bot
+# TikTok | Reels video downloader TG Bot

 This is a Telegram bot that downloads media from TikTok and Instagram.